-Mexico vows crack down on human traffickers, aims to finish border guard reinforcement
+Mexico vows crackdown on human smugglers, aims to finish border guard reinforcement

 “We are calling this a rescue because the containers were not designed for human transport.
 These people could have died of asphyxiation,” Ebrard said, adding that the transportation companies involved in the incident will face charges.

-“We could be looking at one of the biggest human trafficking markets in the world,” he said.
+Mexico is home to one of the biggest human smuggling markets in the world, he said.
 “It will not be tolerated.”

-Trump has made reducing illegal immigration one of his signature policy pledges as he heads into his campaign to be re-elected next year.

-Most of those caught attempting to enter the United States are fleeing poverty and violence in the troubled Central American nations of Guatemala, Honduras and El Salvador.
+Most of those caught attempting to enter the United States from Mexico are fleeing poverty and rampant gang violence in Guatemala, Honduras and El Salvador.
+Some say it would be better to stay in Mexico than return home if Trump clamps down further on migration into the United States.

-The National Guard deployment on the Guatemalan border has been patchy so far.
-A Reuters reporter near the border this weekend saw a handful of officials wearing National Guard insignia and spoke to other security personnel who said they were part of the guard.

-The United States has meanwhile doubled the number of asylum seekers it sends back each day to Mexico from El Paso, Texas, a Mexican immigration official said on Friday.
+Trump’s administration announced plans on Monday to cut hundreds of millions of dollars in aid to the three countries, after he complained that their governments were not doing enough to curb immigration.

+U.S. Lawmakers who oppose the plan said it was cruel to cut aid to countries grappling with hunger and crime, and that the move would more likely increase the number of migrants seeking safety in the north than decrease it.

-Reporting by Hugh Bronstein; Editing by Dave Graham and Bill Trott
+Reporting by Hugh Bronstein, Dave Graham; editing by Bill Trott and Grant McCool